 Let’s Open Our Box of Christmas Cards and Get Started!

 1. If your only relationship with someone is a digital one, then an email card is fine.
-If the recipient is family or a flesh-and-blood friend, then a standard card is going to be the best choice.
+If the recipient is family or a flesh-and-blood friend, then a standard card is the best choice.

-3. The drawback of an email card is its brief lifespan.
-It has just about as much impact on the recipient as do the countless jokes, political musings, spam for weight-loss miracles, and get-rich-quick scams that land in our email inboxes.
+2. The drawback of an email card is its brief lifespan.
+It has just about as much impact on the recipient as the countless jokes, political musings, spam for weight-loss miracles, and get-rich-quick scams that land in our email inboxes.

-4. For social networking friends and others, email cards make sense.
+3. For social-networking friends and others, email cards make sense.
 They also make sense for those serving in the military or living overseas when standard cards might be delayed in the mail or close to impossible to arrive at all.

-5. Money is tight for businesses and families alike.
+4. Money is tight for businesses and families alike.
 If you want to send Christmas wishes but can’t due to budget constraints, don’t hesitate to send electronic cards.
-Just be understanding if they end up unread because they end up accidentally in your friends’ junk mail folders.
+Just be understanding if they end up unread because they end up accidentally in your friends’ junk-mail folders.

-6. The benefits of a card sent through standard mail are its longevity and its personal impact.
+5. The benefits of a card sent through standard mail are its longevity and its personal impact.
 Mailed cards usually cause a little excitement or at least curiosity when they arrive.
-In my house, cards are opened before any other mail!
-Corbett, my youngest son, will come running with all the mail in his left hand and the card in his right hand as he excitedly shouts, “Mom, we got a card!
-We got a card!
-Can I open it!
-Can I open it, please!”
+In most homes, cards are opened before any other mail!

-7. Once cards sent through snail mail are opened, they’re usually left on the kitchen counter, hung from the fireplace mantel, or placed in some other special spot in the house for everyone in the family to see, read, and enjoy, prolonging the cards’ impact and the good wishes you sent them with.
+6. Once cards sent through snail mail are opened, they’re usually left on the kitchen counter, hung from the fireplace mantel, or placed in some other special spot in the house for everyone in the family to see, read, and enjoy, prolonging the cards’ impact and the good wishes you sent them with.
 Sometimes those good wishes are held dear for years.
 A friend shared a story with me about recently moving from his family home and finding cards in the attic spanning decades.
 Some were among the only things that the recipients had saved.